ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ## Sorting {#sorting}

-UUIDv6 and UUIDv7 are designed so that implementations that require sorting (e.g. database indexes) SHOULD sort as opaque raw bytes, without need for parsing or introspection.
+UUIDv6 and UUIDv7 are designed so that implementations that require sorting (e.g., database indexes) SHOULD sort as opaque raw bytes, without need for parsing or introspection.

 Time ordered monotonic UUIDs benefit from greater database index locality